-• M-N Set relation
+- M-N Set relation - M-N Ordered List relation

 equals() and hashCode()

 Important: The element of a Collection ought to define the methods equals and hashCode so that updates are detected correctly.
 This is because any Java Collection will use these to determine equality and whether an element is contained in the Collection.
 Note also that the hashCode() should be consistent throughout the lifetime of a persistable object.
 By that we mean that it should not use some basis before persistence and then use some other basis (such as the object identity) after persistence in the equals/hashCode methods.